-Ana was gracious enough not to keep beating him over the head with it, but Damien’s mood was effectively dampened.
-“I’m sure that Uncle Malcom will have evidence of at least some of these misdeeds in the vault he keeps in his office.
+Ana was gracious enough to move on, but Damien’s mood was effectively dampened.
+“I’m sure that Uncle Malcolm will have evidence of at least some of these misdeeds in the vault he keeps in his office.
 I want that evidence,” she said.

 “What will you do with it?”
 Sebastien asked.
 “Blackmail?
 Or give it to your father?”

 “Both.”
 Ana’s vicious grin was back.
 “And that’s not the whole of it.
 I want to plant evidence that they are planning to overthrow and kill my father once he has removed myself and Natalia from the line of direct inheritance.”

 Damien let out a slow breath.
 “Do you think he’d buy it?”